 By Jim Ferri

 You’ll find many things to do in Oaxaca, Mexico, a city so exceptional it’s almost magical.
+Unfortunately, it’s not listed as one of the top 10 places in Mexico by the tourist office, but in my estimation it should be.

 Oaxaca is a kaleidoscope of colorful colonial buildings, a wonderland amalgamation of markets and galleries where artists and artisans retain the indigenous traditions that they’ve brought from their villages.
 It’s also a place where traditional cooking remains revered, resulting in little restaurants stuck seemingly everywhere you look.